 Create multiple emails and send them out.
 See which one of them works better and which does not perform well.
-Always be on the lookout for ways to improve your email.
-Whether it be a copy, subject line or visuals.
+Always be on the lookout for ways to improve your email in terms of its copy, subject line, or visuals.

 You can try creating different subject lines for the same email and see which one of them gets opened the most.
 Then, you can try the same subject line with different contents to see which one converts more.